-I-Ching series (work in progress) for all aspects of life, martial arts, medicine, philosophy, Tao.
+I-Ching series for all aspects of life, martial arts, medicine, philosophy, Tao.

 Meditate, ask a sincere question, and cast the I-Ching using the 3 coin method.
 If you don’t know the 3 coin method find out here.